ryanmyang/chatgpt-chrome-extension-firefox/README.md

 If ChatGPT is taking a very long time to respond or not responding at all then it could mean that their servers are currently overloaded.
 You can confirm this by going to [chat.openai.com/chat](https://chat.openai.com/chat) and seeing whether their website works directly.

+Mac: If you get an error about port 3000 when you try running server.js, try killing whatever is on port 3000.
+Check it with `sudo lsof -i :3000` and kill it with `kill -3 <insert whatever the PID value is here>`

 ## Related